Will Duke cover the spread vs. Arizona? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the 72 points per game the Blue Devils averaged were only 0.9 more points than the Wildcats allowed (71.1).
+- Last year, the 72 points per game the Blue Devils scored were just 0.9 more points than the Wildcats gave up (71.1).

-- Duke had an 8-7 record against the spread and a 14-1 record overall last season when putting up more than 71.1 points.

-- The Wildcats' 81.9 points per game last year were 18.3 more points than the 63.6 the Blue Devils gave up to opponents.

 Bet on this or any college basketball matchup at BetMGM